UW-Madison-DataScience/organization-geospatial/_episodes/01-intro-raster-data.md

-This episode introduces the two primary types of geospatial
+This episode reviews the two primary types of geospatial
 data: rasters and vectors.
-After briefly introducing these data types, this episode focuses on raster data, describing some major features and types of raster data.
+After briefly going over these data types, this episode focuses on raster data, describing some major features and types of raster data.